noah-owens/noah-owens/README.md

 ### <div align="center">I'm Noah Owens, an Informatics Major</div>

-- 🎲 I’m currently working on [Character Forge](https://github.com/noah-owens/Character-Forge), a java application for creating characters for 5th edition Dungeons & Dragons.
+- 🎲 I’m currently working on [Character Forge](https://github.com/noah-owens/Character-Forge), a java application for creating random characters in the 5th edition Dungeons & Dragons system.

 - 👾 When I'm not actually busy, I've been busy playing MTG with my wife!